christinazavou/O-CNN/tensorflow/issues/issue98.md

 - **Q1**: is there a way to see the tensorflow implementation of occn_conv ?

-- **Q2**: in the papers it says "since each model is rotated to 12 poses, in the testing phase the activations of the output layer for each pose can be pooled together to increase the accuracy of predictions." and this is done for classification, retrieval, segmentation ... where can i see this in the code (i.e. in test phase and not in train phase)
+- **Q2**: in the papers it says "since each model is rotated to 12 poses, in the testing phase the activations of the output layer for each pose can be pooled together to increase the accuracy of predictions." and this is done for classification, retrieval, segmentation ... is this not available in the tensorflow code? (i haven't seen any pooling in the test phase, neither saw generation of 12 poses..except in the classification with octrees generated beforehand where each pose is treaded as a unique model)

 - **Q3**: in segmentation (in OCNN paper) they optionally do a refinement after prediction of each point .. is this done by default in Caffe/tensorflow ?

 - **Q4**: if i use aocnn instead (in segmentation) will i be able to run bigger batch ?
 TODO

-- **Q5**: how are predictions per point happening if we only have shape features?

 - SQ1: isxiei to number of channels for Ul is set to 2^max(1,9−l) sta diktia tous? iparxei idikos logos pou einai etsi ? i apla epeidi genika se CNN me images aspoume oso mikrainei to resolution (widthxheight) toso auksanontai ta channels?
 TODO: check cls, ae, seg channels per level